-The mean female foetal weights and placental weights of live male and female foetuses in the 30 mg/kg bw/d group were significantly lower than those in the control group.
-There were no effects related to the administration of the test substance on the number of corpora lutea graviditatis, number of implantations, number of live foetuses, sex ratios, or number of resorption and dead foetuses.
-The placental examination and external and visceral examinations of the live foetuses did not reveal effects related to the administration of the test substance.
-The skeletal examinations did not reveal skeletal malformations or variations related to the administration of the test substance in any of the groups but revealed incomplete ossification of the thoracic vertebrae in the 30 mg/kg bw/d group.
+Placental weights as well as mean foetal weights of both male and female foetuses were significantly lower in the 30 mg/kg bw/d group than those in the control group.
+There were no effects related to the test substance on the number of corpora lutea graviditatis, number of implantations, number of live foetuses, sex ratios, or number of resorptions and dead foetuses.
+The placental examination and external and visceral examinations of the live foetuses did not reveal effects related to the test substance.
+The skeletal examinations did not reveal skeletal malformations or variations related to the test substance in any of the groups but showed incomplete ossification of the thoracic vertebrae in the 30 mg/kg bw/d group.
 Slight retardation of foetal growth was suggested.